 Dance training typically starts at an early age.
-Students interested in ballet should begin training at age 5, with more formal training at the age of 8 or 9.
-One thing is certain; dance training requires every ounce of dedication, focus and energy the student can muster and the rewards are there for those who earn them.
+Students interested in ballet can begin training at age 5, with more formal training at the age of 8 or 9.

-The early years stage promotes all areas of development and it has been proven that dance and music help their brain cells make the connections needed for virtually every kind of intelligence.
+The early years stage promotes all areas of development and it has been proven that dance and music promotes the brain cells to make the connections needed for virtually every kind of intelligence.

-Music & Movement: An introductory class for toddlers that is ballet based with natural movement that helps develop coordination and movement to music.
+Music & Movement: This class is an introductory class for toddlers and is ballet based with natural movement that helps develop coordination and movement to music.
 AGE: 2 – 3 years COMMITMENT: 1x per week

-Pre-School Curriculum: A continued curriculum that focuses on the development of basic movement skills, musical awareness, expression and creativity.
+Pre Ballet: A continued curriculum that focuses on the development of basic movement skills, musical awareness, expression and creativity.
 Theme classes encourage participation, attention and confidence that prepare students for entry to the Foundation Stage.
 AGE: 4 – 6 years COMMITMENT: 1x per week

-Vocational Grade: This Graded Syllabus is the continuation of classical ballet training from the Royal Academy of Dance’s Graded Syllabus.
-It commences from the age of approximately twelve and is geared towards those engaging in the serious study of ballet.
+A continuation of Foundation levels of Society of Russian Ballet curriculum with a higher commitment to the development of the student’s artistry and craft.
+It commences from the age of approximately eleven and is geared towards those engaging in the serious study of ballet.

 This form of dance is probably the most popular and has since grown to become one of the dominating performance genres for formally trained dancers throughout the world.
 In terms of its technique, contemporary dance tends to utilize both the strong and controlled legwork of ballet and modern dance.

 * The prerequisite for this class is that a dancer must be taking a minimum of two ballet classes per week to qualify for this class.